 Symptoms and signs are nonspecific, so clinicians must be alert, particularly in high-risk patients.

-Low-risk patients may have d-dimer testing, as a normal result essentially excludes DVT; others should have ultrasonography.
+Low-risk patients may have D-dimer testing, as a normal result essentially excludes deep venous thrombosis (DVT); others should have ultrasonography.

-Treatment initially is with an injectable heparin (unfractionated or LMWH) followed by oral warfarin or perhaps a LMWH; the role of oral factor Xa inhibitors is evolving.
+Treatment initially is with an injectable heparin (unfractionated or low molecular weight heparin [LMWH]) followed by an oral anticoagulant (warfarin, dabigatran, or a factor Xa inhibitor) or perhaps a LMWH; alternatively, the oral factor Xa inhibitors rivaroxaban and apixaban may be used for initial and ongoing treatment.

-Duration of treatment is typically 3 or 6 mo depending on the presence and nature of risk factors; certain patients require lifelong treatment.
+Duration of treatment is typically 3 or 6 months, depending on the presence and nature of risk factors; certain patients require lifelong treatment.

 Preventive treatment is required for bedbound patients with major illness and/or those undergoing certain surgical procedures.